This post contains affiliate links. For more information, please read our disclosure policy.

 This small, unassuming neighborhood tucked under the Manhattan and Brooklyn Bridges offers an escape from the rest of the city.
 You can spend some relaxation time at Brooklyn Bridge Park, or enjoy a Sunday at the Brooklyn Flea Market, or even work with your friends to select the perfect filter for the most Instagrammed spot in New York City.
 No matter what you do, your day in DUMBO will be one you never forget.

-This relatively quiet neighborhood of Brooklyn withholds its charm in the brownstones and tree-lined streets and the one-of-a-kind boutique shops that dot the main boulevards.
-But there is inevitably more than meets the eye in this predominantly residential neighborhood.
 The jewel of Prospect Heights is Prospect Park.
 Visitors to the park can relax on the lawn, or boat on the lake.
 You can even peruse the stalls at the GreenMarket for some fresh food to munch on as you walk along the many nature trails that wind through the park.

 If you want something a little more structured, you can visit the Prospect Park Zoo and get up close and personal with some prairie dogs, kinkajous, and red pandas.
 Or, you can go to the Lefferts Historic House from the 1700s and tour the period rooms and the still functioning garden.
 No matter where your interests are, you will find the perfect way to spend your day in Prospect Heights.